HealthBioscienceIDEAS/microscopy-novice/episodes/imaging-software.md

 used to automate certain processing steps - for example, rather than having to load each image individually and click the same buttons again and again in the user interface, a script could load each image automatically and run all those steps in one go.
-They tend to be specific to a particular dataset and research question, so are less likely to be easily re-useable than plugins.
+Not only does this save time and reduce manual errors, but it also ensures your workflow can easily be shared and reproduced by other researchers.

 #### Plugins